DanielHaas21/Modelab/docs/ui.md

-# UI
+# ui

-This doc file explains and lists the naming conventions folder structure for the `/ui` directory
+This doc file explains and lists the naming conventions and folder structure for the `/ui` directory

 ### Directory structure